mtplr/blacomcalc/README.md

 it will be the 14th bond in the final `BLA.dat` plot file.

 * If needed, it is possible to average specific bonds.
 In that case, those will be counted as single or double bond for BLA calculation.
-It suffices to write `avs` (that means "average bond calculation to sum up to single bonds) followed by a number.
+It suffices to write `avs` (that means *"average bond calculation to sum up to single bonds"*) followed by a number.
 They must be written **at the end of the molecule block** and **sequentially**, this way they will be replaced in the `BLA.dat` file with final averaged bonds.
 For example, in context:
     ```
     #M
     12 13 s